 One (disparate) group that seems very excited about these lamps is involved with various hydroponic crops.
 A few of the interested parties are involved with legitimate crops, but much of the interest comes from those who wish to grow a well known illicit 'herb'.
 There is a vast amount of hype (including what I consider to be outright bullshit) surrounding these lamps.
 Because they produce a colour spectrum that is both continuous and very similar to sunlight, many consider this to be far better than the discontinuous spectrum that is obtained from most other HID light sources (such as mercury vapour, metal halide, etc.).

 From what I've been able to glean from the various websites that have some scientific merit, there is no reason to believe that sulphur plasma lamps will be any better in this respect than most other high intensity light sources.
-Overall luminous efficacy is similar, but the sulphur plasma lamp has low levels of infrared light, which is necessary for photosynthesis by some plants.
+Overall luminous efficacy is similar, but the sulphur plasma lamp has low levels of infrared and ultraviolet light, which are necessary for photosynthesis by some plants.
 Likewise, there are sites with 'facts' that state that sulphur plasma lamps have a vast range of health benefits to humans (as well as plants).
 From the little I've been able to find that stands up to any scrutiny, there is no basis for these claims and I suggest that they be ignored.

 The spectrum of the sulphur plasma is shown above, and it is very smooth and continuous.
 The spectrum envelope for sunlight (conditions not stated) are also shown, and the sulphur plasma is a good fit.
 Given that the spectrum is so even, I would have expected the CRI (colour rendering index) to be better than claimed.
 Most of the literature I've seen indicates that a CRI of about 80 is normal.
 With the even spectrum shown I would have expected the CRI to be closer to 100 (the same as sunlight, and as good as it gets).
 This anomaly is not discussed anywhere that I've found.